CSS (band): Departure of Adriano Cintra

+Post–Cintra

-CSS was not seriously deterred by Cintra's departure, playing the SOS Festival in Murcia, Spain on May 5, 2012 and the Ballroom Marfa 2012 Benefit Weekend in Marfa, Texas on May 27, 2012, performing several of their old songs.
+CSS was not deterred by Cintra's departure, playing the SOS Festival in Murcia, Spain on 5 May 2012 and the Ballroom Marfa 2012 Benefit Weekend in Marfa, Texas on 27 May 2012, performing several of their old songs.

 J.R.
-Kurtz has been the band's touring drummer since 2010 with the addition of Nate Perry as touring bassist beginning in late 2011.
-Bassist Inge Johansson has also toured with the band.
+Kurtz became the band's touring drummer in 2010 with the addition of Nate Perry as touring bassist beginning in late 2011.
+Bassist Inge Johansson also toured with the band.

-CSS' fourth album, named Planta, was released on June 5, 2013 in Japan, June 10 in the UK and June 11 in the US.
-The record is their first album since the departure of multi-instrumentalist Adriano Cintra.
-The first single is "Hangover".
+CSS' fourth album, named Planta, was released on 5 June 2013 in Japan, 10 June in the UK and 11 June in the US.
+The record is their first album since the departure of Cintra.
+The first single to be released was "Hangover".

+2013–2019: Hiatus

+Following the release of Planta, CSS went on a 6-year hiatus.

+2019–present

+Following what was planned to be a once-off gig in their hometown of São Paulo, CSS reformed in 2019.
+They toured North America and the UK in 2024 to celebrate the 20th anniversary of their formation.
+In 2024, they performed at the annual Kilby Block Party in Utah.